MoserMichael/dockerdashphp/README.md

 # Warning, work in progress!!!

-## php exercise
+## Web app for working with docker

-This exercise runs a small web application that allows to run docker commands.
+This program runs a small web application that allows to run docker commands.
 It displays the running containers and existing images in a table, allows to inspect entries and view container logs & errors.
 You can also attach and run a shell inside a running container, the shell will run in the browser window!.